bjornarprytz/hex-deck/readme.md

 - UI
   - Camera movement
   - Show Milled Cards
+    - Milled cards should be Cards (not just CardData)
   - Selected cards should be raised sligtly
   - Differentiate terrain and structures more